alexscg/stack-edit-test/test-root.md

 **Always** optimize your images using a tool such as Adobe Photoshop to assure you have the ideal image size and right amount of lossy compression.

+A good staring point for a serious responsive and progressive image implementation: [https://www.datocms.com/blog/offer-responsive-progressive-lqip-images-in-2020/](https://www.datocms.com/blog/offer-responsive-progressive-lqip-images-in-2020/)

--   **Vector Graphics (SVG)**
+#### **Vector Graphics (SVG)**

--   When working with an audience on unknown screen sizes and resolutions, as is the pretense in web development, having graphics that can scale without degrading is a very appealing prospect.
+When working with an audience on unknown screen sizes and resolutions, as is the pretense in web development, having graphics that can scale without degrading is a very appealing prospect.
--

--   Web fonts
+Web fonts
 -   Pros: this option allows for easy control of vector color, size and usage
 -   Cons: all of the vectors single color and must be grouped others in one file.

--   SVG
+SVG
 -   Pros: vectors can be manipulated by CSS and/or JavaScript and allows for complex filters, animations and transitions.
 -   Cons: SVG is only supported by IE9+

--   **Responsive Data Tables**
+#### **Responsive Data Tables**

--   Displaying data tables in a responsive way on Mobile sites is a challenge.
+Displaying data tables in a responsive way on Mobile sites is a challenge.
 There are only so many good ways to address this.
 Brad Frost provides excellent guidance on  [responsive data tables](https://bradfrost.github.io/this-is-responsive/resources.html#tables).
--

 -   Simply make a wrapper around the table and scroll horizontally.